Ivan Vazov National Theatre, България - Things to Do in Ivan Vazov National Theatre

 Getting There

-Sofia is easily accessible via Sofia Airport (SOF), located 10km east of the city center, with direct flights from major European cities and connections worldwide.
-The airport is connected to the city center by metro line M1 (1 BGN, 35 minutes), buses 84 and 384 (1.60 BGN), or taxis (15-25 BGN).
-For overland travel, Sofia is well-connected by bus and train to neighboring countries, with the central bus and train stations located near the city center.
-The city also serves as a major hub for regional travel throughout the Balkans.
+Sofia is easily accessible via Sofia Airport (SOF), located 10km east of the city center, with direct flights from major European cities and connecting flights from worldwide destinations.
+The airport connects to the city center via metro line M1 (1.60 BGN/$0.80), taxi (15-20 BGN/$8-10), or bus routes 84 and 384.
+For overland travel, Sofia's central bus and train stations provide connections throughout the Balkans, with regular services to Belgrade, Istanbul, Bucharest, and other regional capitals, though flight connections are generally more convenient for international travelers.

 Getting Around

-Sofia offers an efficient public transportation system including metro, buses, and trams, with single tickets costing 1.60 BGN and day passes available for 4 BGN.
-The metro system has two main lines that connect major attractions and districts, while buses and trams provide comprehensive coverage throughout the city.
-Taxis are affordable (starting at 0.79 BGN) and widely available, though ride-sharing apps like Bolt are popular alternatives.
-The city center is very walkable, with most major attractions within a 20-minute walk of each other, and bike-sharing systems are expanding throughout the downtown area.
+Sofia offers an efficient and affordable public transportation system including metro, buses, and trams, with single tickets costing 1.60 BGN ($0.80) and day passes available for 4 BGN ($2).
+The metro system has two main lines covering major attractions, while the extensive bus and tram network reaches all city districts.
+Taxis are readily available and inexpensive (starting fare 0.79 BGN), though ride-sharing apps like Bolt are increasingly popular.
+The city center is quite walkable, with most major attractions within a 20-minute walk of each other, making walking combined with occasional public transport the most practical option for tourists.

 Where to Stay